argoproj/argo-workflows/docs/running-locally.md

   migrate                 Force DB migration for given cluster/table

 Flags:
-  -c, --dsn string   DSN connection string (default "postgres://postgres@localhost:5432/postgres") -h, --help         help for db
+  -c, --dsn string   DSN connection string.
+For MySQL, use 'mysql:password@tcp/argo'. (default "postgres://postgres@localhost:5432/postgres")
+  -h, --help         help for db

 Use "db [command] --help" for more information about a command.